Jmlannan/Black-Pearl-Media-Server-Docker-Compose-Arr/README.md

 # Black Pearl Media Server
 Using Docker containers to build a super great media server.
 This will install deluge-openvpn, plex media server, and jellyfin for the ultimate media server.
 Hardware agnostic and should be able to run anywhere docker can run.
 Decent processor/memory may be needed to use plex/jellyfin well.
+Instructions are for linux systems, however docker compose file can be used on any system.
 Descriptions:
   Deluge/openvpn: environment that allows for torrenting behind a vpn, including safteys to prevent leakages
   Plex: Media server, use plex app to stream to various devices